Jenifer Lewis

-Jenifer Jeanette Lewis (born January 25, 1957) is an American actress.
+Jenifer Jeanette Lewis (born January 25, 1957) is an American actress and singer.
 She began her career appearing in Broadway musicals and worked as a back-up singer for Bette Midler before appearing in films Beaches (1988) and Sister Act (1992).
 Lewis is known for playing roles of mothers in the films What's Love Got to Do With It (1993), Poetic Justice (1993), The Preacher's Wife (1996), The Brothers (2001), The Cookout (2004), Think Like a Man (2012) and in the sequel Think Like a Man Too (2014), Baggage Claim (2013) and The Wedding Ringer (2015), as well as in The Temptations miniseries (1998).

 Lewis is known unofficially as "The Mother of Black Hollywood" (also the name of her memoir) given her frequent matriarchal film and television roles.
 She also provided the voice for Mama Odie in Disney's animated feature The Princess and the Frog (2009), and Flo in Pixar's Cars series.
 Additional film roles include Dead Presidents (1995), Cast Away (2000) and Hereafter (2010).

 On television, Lewis starred as Lana Hawkins in the Lifetime medical drama Strong Medicine from 2000 to 2006.
 She also had recurring roles on sitcoms A Different World, The Fresh Prince of Bel-Air and Girlfriends.
 In 2014, Lewis began starring as Ruby Johnson in the ABC comedy series Black-ish, for which she received two Critics' Choice Television Award nominations.

 Early life

-Lewis was born in Kinloch, Missouri, a suburb of St. Louis, to a nurse's aide mother, Dorothy, and a factory worker father.
-Lewis is the youngest of seven children.
-She sang in her church choir at the age of five.
-She attended Kinloch High School and then college at Webster University in Webster Groves, Missouri.
-She received an honorary degree from Webster in 2015.
-After college, Lewis moved to New York.
+Lewis was born in Kinloch, Missouri.
+She received an honorary Doctor of Humane Letters degree from Webster in 2015.

 Career

 1970s–1980s

 Soon after she arrived in New York City, Lewis debuted on Broadway in a small role in Eubie (1979), the musical based on the work of Eubie Blake.
 She next landed the role of Effie White in the workshop of the Michael Bennett–directed musical Dreamgirls, but when the show moved to Broadway, Bennett chose Jennifer Holliday for the role.

-Lewis accepted a position as a Harlette, a back-up singer for Bette Midler which led to Lewis' first TV appearances on Midler's HBO specials.
-She acquired her first screen role as a result, appearing as a singer in the Otto Titsling production number in the Bette Midler vehicle Beaches (1988).
+Lewis became a Harlette, a back-up singer for Bette Midler, which led to Lewis' first TV appearances on Midler's HBO specials.
+She was cast as a backup singer in the Otto Titsling production number in Midler's film Beaches (1988).
 At the same time, Lewis was developing her nightclub act, The Diva Is Dismissed, an autobiographical comedy and music show in New York City cabarets.
 She performed the show off-Broadway at the Public Theater.